-Entropy is a typical measure of uncertainty, so its maximization indicates that the uncertainty spontaneously becomes as high as possible (this is the basis of the Second Law of thermodynamics).
+Entropy is a typical measure of uncertainty, so its maximization indicates that the uncertainty becomes as high as possible.
 Entropy could be used to quantify the notions of randomness (high entropy) and determinism (lowest entropy).
 Given that information and entropy are more or less the same quantity, this quantification agrees with Kolmogorov's and Chaitin's view of mathematical randomness.